oroinc/documentation/user/back-office/products/master-catalog/index.rst

 .. hint:: This section is part of the :ref:`Master Catalog <concept-guide-master-catalog>` concept guide topic that provides a general understanding of the master catalog concept in OroCommerce.

 :term:`Master Catalog` is a tree structure that organizes all the products of your store under corresponding categories.
-A category combines the products of the same type into groups and helps enforce the unified selling strategy by configuring a special set of product options, :ref:`visibility <products--product-visibility>`, and SEO settings that best fit the resulting product family.
+A category combines the products of the same type into groups and helps enforce the unified selling strategy by configuring a special set of product options, visibility, and SEO settings that best fit the resulting product family.

 Once the categories are in place, you can: